-ART first stops active CD4 cells with HIV from making any more virus. viral load can drop by 90% within the first few days, and by 99% within the first few weeks.
+- ART first stops active CD4 cells from making any more HIV.
+Viral load can drop by 90% within the first few days, and by 99% within the first few weeks.

-Many people become undetectable within a month and most within three months.
+- Many people become undetectable within a month and most within three months.
 The time taken partly depends on the choice of ART.
 Integrase inhibitors reduce viral load faster than other HIV drugs.
-Guidelines increasingly recommend integrase inhibitors when starting ART.
+All guidelines recommend integrase inhibitor-based ART as first-line therapy.

 CD4 on treatment